aprojanos/user-management/README.md

 ### Admin Dashboard

-Home page of the admin pages.
+Home page of the administrative area.
 As no other content was specified, user-related charts were added here.

 ### User Management

-This page contains the listing, uploading and modification of users as defined in the assignment.
+This page contains the listing, uploading and modification of users as defined in the assesment.

 ## Seeding the database